-Amount of housing deposit:
+Amount of application fee:

-Deadline for housing deposit (MMDD): n/a
+Can it be waived for applicants with financial need?

+Yes

+No

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+\Box Same Fee

+□ Free

+\Box Reduced

+Can on-line application fee be waived for applicants with financial need?
+Yes No

+C14.
+Application closing date

+Does your institution have an application closing date?

+Yes No

+Month Day

+Application closing date (fall)

+Priority Date

+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes No

+C16.Notification to applicants of admission decision sent (fill in one only)

+Month Day

+\Box On a rolling basis beginning (date):

+□ By (date):

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Month Day

+☐ Must reply by (date): ☐ No set date ☐ Must reply by May 1st or within ☐ Other: we eks if notifi ed thereafter

+Month Day

+Deadline for housing deposit: 1 Swarthmore does not have a housing deposit.
+However, there is a

+1 nonrefundable \$250

-Refundable if student does not enroll?
+Refundable if student does not enroll? enrollment deposit due by May 1, which may be waived based on need.

+□ Yes, in full

+□ Yes, in part

+□ No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ☑ Yes □ No If yes, maximum period of postponement: 1 year, with some exceptions (such as military or religious) C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ▼ Yes □ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+🗆 Yes 🗆 No If yes, maximum period of postponement:

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ▼ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 15 First or only early decision plan notification date: December 15 Other early decision plan closing date: January 4 Other early decision plan notification date: February 15 For the Fall 2022 entering class: Number of early decision applications received by your institution: 1,158 Number of applicants admitted under early decision plan: 222 Please provide significant details about your early decision plan: Click or tap here to enter text.
-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ☑ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2024 entering class: Number of early decision applications received by ye our institutio n: Number of applicants admitted under early decisior n plan:

+Please provide significant details about your early decision plan:

+- C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+Day

+If "yes," please complete the following: Month

+Early action closing date:

+Early action notification date:

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?